 - 2 large Russet Potatoes about 2 lbs.

 - 1/2 tsp. dried or chopped fresh Thyme

 - 2/3 cup finely grated or shredded Parmesan Reggiano

 - Preheat the oven to 425 F. Wash and peel the potato(es).
 Thinly slice the potatoes to 1/8" thick, preferably using a mandoline.
 Transfer the sliced potatoes to a large bowl of cold water to soak for 10 minutes.

-- Coat a medium-sized (mine is about 9"x7"x2") ceramic baking dish with about 1/2 tbsp. of unsalted butter.
+- Coat a medium-sized* ceramic baking dish with about 1/2 tbsp. of unsalted butter.
 Cut the remaining butter into small cubes, and set aside.

-- Sprinkle another 1/3 of the onions onto the potatoes, then layer the remaining potatoes on top.
-Sprinkle this layer of potatoes with a pinch each of salt and pepper, then the remaining thyme.
+- Sprinkle another 1/3 of the onions onto the layer of parmesan, then layer the remaining potatoes on top.
+Season this layer of potatoes with another healthy pinch each of salt and pepper, then add the remaining thyme and garlic.

-- Set the dish on a large, rimmed baking sheet* and cover the dish tightly with foil.
-Bake for 30 minutes at 425 F. Carefully remove the foil, and bake uncovered for another 25-30 minutes until the potatoes are tender.
-Broil for 5 minutes for a crunchier, deeply golden top.
+- Set the dish on a large, rimmed baking sheet** and cover the dish tightly with foil.
+Bake for 35 minutes at 425 F. Carefully remove the foil, and bake uncovered for another 30 minutes until the potatoes are tender.

 - Let the potatoes rest for 10 minutes before serving.
 Enjoy!